 As a matter of fact, the new economic paradigm is simply evolution.
 New technology developments are opening up spaces and opportunities that were unreachable before.
 And while communication channels start to become uncontrolled, more people are making use of them, allowing them to expand both their personal interests along with their professional careers and money opportunities.

 The technology breakthrough of recent times, is what explains the change of the economic paradigm, and the beginning of the dawn of the previous one.
-To question the status quo is thus inevitable and blindly following a very unfair business system has become a sort of no no for Millennials, who see the world as a big and open playground.
+To question the status quo is thus inevitable and blindly following a very unfair business system has become a sort of no no for

 The breeding ground for a new economic alternative also implies how the future looks like.
 Robotisation and high AI development along with ever growing levels of university graduates are also challenging millions of jobs in the upcoming times.
 Collectively, there are real concerns about professional careers.
 It seems likely that being in a company for dozens of years isn’t an option any more, while fragmentation and entrepreneurship would be the best shot for newly graduate generations.